gerph/riscos-presenter/rougol/talk.md

 ## How I'll do this talk

 * Lots of technology, some of which may be alien to you.
-* Questions at the end.
-* But, split into sections, with a chance for some questions between them.
+* The talk is split into 5 sections, with a chance for some questions between them.
+* Slides will be available at the end, together with some other resources.
+* I'll take questions at the end for as long as people want.

 ---
 # Introduction